 - Babies need to wear sunglasses even more than adults to protect against harmful UV rays.

-- Ideally your child won’t need sunglasses below 6 months, because up until then they should have no sun exposure at all.
+- Ideally your child won’t need a pair below 6 months, because up until then they should have no sun exposure at all.

 - When buying sunglasses look for 95%+ UV protection, comfort and durability.

-- By modelling good sunglasses behavior yourself, the chances of your child emulating you will increase.
+- By modelling good behavior yourself, the chances of your child emulating you will increase.